 For decades the news about Alzheimer’s disease [AD] has been dismal.
 No medication has been shown to actually delay or reverse the symptoms of AD.
-The FDA gave the latest anti-amyloid drug, lecanemab (Leqembi), accelerated approval status.
+On July 6, 2023 the FDA gave the latest anti-amyloid drug, lecanemab (Leqembi), full approval status.
 Many neuroscientists have hailed this drug as an important advance against dementia.
 The media has made it seem as if the drug is a breakthrough.
+Medicare says it will pay for the drug.
+That means millions of people with early dementia will get access to a pricey medication.
+How well will it work?

 Anti-Amyloid Drugs and Brain Shrinkage?

-But there is a new and disturbing fly in the ointment.
-A study published in the journal Neurology (March 27, 2023) reveals that anti-amyloid drugs like lecanemab can cause brain shrinkage.
+What you did not read in the FDA’s official announcement was anything about brain shrinkage.
+There is another disturbing fly in the anti-amyloid ointment.
+A study published in the journal Neurology (March 27, 2023) revealed that anti-amyloid drugs like lecanemab can cause brain shrinkage.
 The researchers call this accelerated “brain atrophy.”
 Such a reduction in brain volume is usually linked to worsening dementia.

 “The acceleration of brain shrinkage — also known as atrophy or reduction in brain volume — has been described in clinical trials of other anti-amyloid antibodies, including aducanumab (now FDA-approved as Aduhelm) and donanemab.
 It’s important to fully understand this phenomenon and its long-term implications, because in people with Alzheimer’s disease, brain shrinkage, typically measured on MRI scans as a reduction in brain volume or an increase in the volume of the brain’s fluid-filled spaces (known as ventricles), has been consistently associated with progression of the disease rather than slowing of symptoms.”